What are good (business) leaders made of? ·

-Also, my upcoming book, 7 Principles of Becoming a Leader is designed to be a comprehensive approach to starting your leadership journey and becoming a leader.
+Also, my book, 7 Principles of Becoming a Leader is designed to be a comprehensive approach to starting your leadership journey and becoming a leader.
 It will give you a clear step-by-step program how to work on developing yourself and your skills on every level of the pyramid and ensuring an effective start for your leadership & management career.

 Summary: What are good leaders made of.

 Top of the pyramid: your strength as a leader

 - Higher level company and industry understanding: “The big picture”

 - Career management skills

 - Basic industry skills: industry knowledge & related subject matter skills (normal work skills)

 - General high-performance skills, strengths & habits: personal productivity, excellence, resourcefulness, focus, constant improvement & learning

 - Mindset and attitudes: ownership, responsibility, service, growth, intention, dedication, “I” or “we” mindset. etc.

 - Traits and basic character: grit (discipline), courage, integrity, charisma, creativity, caring, (confidence) etc.